bo-boka/vending-machine-webapp/README.md

 # vending-machine-webapp
 Digital vending machine that allows users to insert money, choose items, and returns change.
-It also has an admin page for CRUDing items.Uses Spring Core, MVC, and Security, MySQL,TDD, RESTful.
+It also has an admin page for CRUDing items.Uses AngularJS, Spring, Security, MySQL, TDD, RESTful.

 # Overview